Choosing a bong

 Ceramic bongs have a rich history, having been invented long before glass bongs.

 The smoking experience they provide is notably smooth.
-However, while ceramic bongs offer artistic designs but can be more fragile than glass.
-They're perfect if you're looking for something unique and don't mind extra care.
+However, ceramic bongs offer artistic designs but can be more fragile than glass.
+They're perfect if you want something unique and don't mind extra care.

 Plastic Bongs